(Last Updated On: January 1, 2018)

 4A Forrest Rd, EH1 2QN

-Makars Gourmet Mash Bar– Makars does homemade comfort food of the sort your granny would have cooked, if she were Scottish.
-There’s Ox-Cheek, Lamb Shank, Skirlie (a traditional oatmeal and onion dish) and lots of sausage and mash varieties.
+Makars Gourmet Mash Bar*– Makars does homemade comfort food of the sort your granny would have cooked, if she were Scottish.
+There’s Ox-Cheek, Lamb Shank, Skirlie (a traditional oatmeal and onion dish), Haggis, Neeps and Tatties and lots of (sort of) posh sausage and mash varieties.
+It may be located on The Mound next to the slightly swanky Whiski Rooms, but don’t worry, Makars is a chilled out, down to earth place.

 9 N Bank St, EH1 2LP

-The Other Place*– The Other Place is a gastro pub in Canon Mills that serves comfort food, US style.
-Along with around 150 varieties of bottled craft beer, you can feel comforted by gourmet hot dogs, burgers, mac ‘n cheese, buffalo wings or Cajun chicken.
+The Other Place*– The Other Place is a gastro pub in Canon Mills serving comfort food, US style.
+Here you can feel the love with gourmet hot dogs, burgers, mac ‘n cheese, buffalo wings or Cajun chicken.
+And if that’s not comfy enough, there’s around 150 varieties of bottled craft beer.
+150?
+Lordy.

 2-4 Broughton Rd, EH7 4EB